Jacques de Flesselles

 Jacques de Flesselles ([ʒak də flɛsɛl]; 11 November 1730 – 14 July 1789) was a French official and one of the early victims of the French Revolution.

 Early life

-Jacques de Flesselles was born in Paris in 1730 of a family of middle-class origins, which had recently achieved nobility status.
+Jacques de Flesselles was born in Paris in 1730 to a family of middle-class origins, which had recently achieved nobility status.
 His father, also Jacques de Flesselles, was a financial official who had served as a royal adviser.
-The younger Jacques de Flesselles followed a similar career path.
+The younger de Flesselles followed a similar career path.